 Slice meat very thin, I use a meat slicer.
 Then take some kitchen shears and trim most of the fat off and cut the slices in to bite size pieces.

 Combine marinade in bowl and poor it over meat.
-Allow to marinade over night.
+Allow to marinate over night.

 Place in a dehydrator and dehydrate until desired doneness.